 It was February 2002, 3rd week of that month.
 I remember it vividly.
 I played golf with my friend Shalin.
 It was a company golf day at Devonvale.
 It was a beautiful golf course outside Stellenbosch, approximately 50 km outside Cape Town.
 It was so unbearably hot I came off after 9 holes, yet I wanted to come off after 5 holes.
 It was 38 degrees Celsius.
 The heat was clearly not good.
 I would later find out how much.

 The next morning my life would change forever.

 I ‘fired’ my Neurologist in August 2002.
 His final words to me, “there are no treatments that I would recommend, and they don’t really work.
 Go live your life.”
 I refused to give up.
-I would try any and everything.
-But it had to be logical.
+I would try any and everything, but it had to be logical.
 All through this, my professional ambitions never wavered, despite wall surfing because of imbalance for periods of time, severe leg spasticity and crutches for almost 18 months.
-And during the subsequent years my wonderful son Imran was born.
+During the subsequent years my wonderful son Imran was born.
 He is now 10 years old.
-An all rounder, great grades and a talented sportsman.
+An all-rounder, great grades and a talented sportsman.
 My beautiful and caring daughter Rhana, is turning 7 years old soon.
 She is sunshine, artistic and loves drawing.
 This year she started ballet, pottery and piano lessons.
 My babies.
 I don’t want to die.
 I want to carry and run with them.
 That was my clarion call.